daniel-rusu/pods4k/immutable-arrays/README.md

 ![Memory Layout of Read-only Lists](./resources/list-memory-layout.drawio.png)

 Classes that operate on generics, such as lists, can't store primitive types directly.
-Each 32-bit integer gets auto-boxed into an `Integer` wrapper object and a pointer to that wrapper is passed to the resulting list.
-The garbage collector periodically moves surviving objects around, so we can end up with the objects scattered throughout the heap.
+Each primitive int gets auto-boxed into an `Integer` wrapper object and a pointer to that wrapper is passed to the resulting list.
+These wrapper objects are allocated in different regions of memory depending on availability and the garbage collector also periodically moves surviving objects around, so we can end up with the objects scattered throughout the heap.

 <details>
 <summary>Memory Impacts</summary>